 One-sided intimacy is a contradiction in terms.

-The solution is improved communication and sensate focus—learning to touch for pleasure versus performance.
+The solution is improved communication and sensate focus (focusing on sensation)—learning to touch for pleasure versus performance.

 Just like women must practice stating their needs, men should practice embodiment.
 When we connect with our own inner erotic energy, everyone wins.
 Modern lifestyles confuse our best natural instincts.
 We’ve forgotten how to be present.
 We place limits on our enjoyment.
 All that can be changed, sometimes in an instant.
 Asking for what we want and allowing ourselves to experience it can end women’s silent suffering and men’s Superhero Syndrome.

 The first thing to know is that every woman is different.
 Preferences for style of touch vary vastly from woman to woman, though a handful of select techniques will cover most bases until you learn your partner’s faves.
-Mainly, know the basics, keep lines of communication open, and be willing to adjust to her needs.
+Mainly:

 There is so much information on the Internet it can be overwhelming.
-I'll recommend a few resources and leave it at that for this piece: the book She Comes First, the website OMGYes (simple yet detailed—and beautifully shot—video instructions for a variety of techniques), and (for more advanced techniques) The School of Squirt.
+I'll recommend a few resources and leave it at that for now: the book She Comes First, the website OMGYes (simple yet detailed and beautifully shot video instructions for a variety of techniques), and (for more advanced techniques) The School of Squirt.

-In the interest of keeping it simple, my top 3 cunnilingus tips (with elaborations below):
+In the interest of keeping it simple, my top 3 cunnilingus tips (elaborated on below):

 1. START SLOW & SOFT

 I mean this in two ways.
-First, consider taking your time getting from “Nice to meet you” to being naked and between her legs.
-Once there, don't immediately target her clit with your hand or mouth, which can be jarring and a shock to her system.
+First, consider taking your time getting from “Nice to meet you” to having your face between her legs.
+Then, once there, don't immediately target her clit with your hand or mouth, which can be jarring and a shock to her system.
 In fact, don't put your hand anywhere on her genitals until you've taken time to stimulate nerve-endings all along her inner thighs, outer labia, and pubic mound.

 The key word here is "tease."
-You both know where your tongue & fingers are heading, so let her indulge in a little anticipation.
-Don't rush it, but instead make her ache for direct contact.
-Everything you do from that point on will be more intensely pleasurable for it.
+You both know where your tongue & fingers are heading, so indulge in a little anticipation.
+Don't rush it, instead make her ache for direct contact.
+Everything you do from that point on will be more pleasurable for it.

 Finally, intensity of pressure is a personal thing.
 Some women prefer a touch as light as a gentle breeze, others require significant pressure, but it’s always less jarring to start with a light touch, then intensify as needed.
 Start out too rough and no level of touch will feel light enough afterward (because she won't trust you not to hurt her, by then).